AdobeDocs/genstudio.en/help/user-guide/references/brands.md

 ---
 title: Overview of [!DNL Brands]
 description: GenStudio Brands are a comprehensive collection of brand assets—marketing copy, imagery, experiences, and more—to inform the creation of brand-aligned content in GenStudio.
+feature: Brands Service
 ---

 # Overview of Brands

-There are multiple possible scopes that a brand might describe - it might describe an entire company, or a particular product within a company, or a particular advertising campaign for a product.
+There are multiple possible scopes that a brand might describe, such as an entire company, a particular product within a company, or a particular advertising campaign for a product.

-We can model this via a hierarchy of brand libraries, where a brand library can inherit from another brand library, to add to or override aspects of it.
+GenStudio builds on a hierarchy of brand libraries that can inherit from another brand library, adding to or overriding aspects of it.
 For example, a campaign for a product can inherit the general brand guidelines for the product, while also adding campaign-specific context.
-We can see this brand hierarchy if we take an example like Coca Cola:
+The following example illustrates this brand hierarchy:

 ## Create a Brand